bacontime/games-mirror/rules/tricktaking-thecrew-missions.md

 9.  *No player can take two tricks in a row.*
 4. *One player must take no tricks.
 Another player must take exactly one trick.*
 5. 2 tasks per player.
 Each player must fulfill both of their tasks in the same trick.
-6. $The lowest trump must win a trick with at least one 2 card in it.$
+6. *The lowest trump must win a trick with at least one 2 card in it.*
 7. 2 tasks per player.
 Tasks are assigned randomly.

 ### Deimos Endurance Missions